 Do I Need an Air Purifier?

-YES, if you are having breathing difficulty, allergies, asthma, or indoor pets.
-An air purifier will remove allergens like pollen, mold, and germs from causing any harm to our body.
+If you have extra cash to spare and wants clean air, why not?
+Invest in a HEPA air purifier if you are staying in an industrial area with bad AQI.
+Consider if you are a smoker, pet owners or allergic to pretty much anything that floats.
+It will remove allergens like pollen, mold, and germs from causing any harm to our body.
 Same goes with tobacco smoke, chemical fume, and odors.
 If you are a smoker or someone in your group smoke, get it to suck in all the filthy chemicals stat.
 That being said, if you are not suffering from any allergies or not staying in a polluted area, I’ll say skip it (for now).

 There is no harm having a GENUINE air cleaner that the sole purpose is to provide clean air.
 Some argue that an air purifier will burn a hole in one’s pocket on filter change and electricity bill.
 It’s true on the first part as filter replacement will cost you even more than the machine in few years time.
 As for the electricity bill, most modern air purifiers are Energy Star rated that runs at the rate of a light bulb.
 Newer models are also intelligent enough to disable the motor fan when not in used to save energy.